SwingGuy1024/SidecarChallenge/README.md

     d. `/login` No authorization required.

     * Logging  in requires a dto with a few fields, but only the username and password are needed.
+1. Authentication is done using JWT.
 1. Caching.
 The `menuItem` API, which returns the entire menu, is held in a Redis cache, backed by the MySql database.
 The cache gets cleared when the menu is updated.
 1. Mockito.
 One unit test ('JwtRequestFilterTest`) uses Mockito create mocks for testing.
-1. Authentication is done using JWT.
 1. Actuator.
 A simple health check method is implemented.
 1. Logging.
 Lots of logging is done at the debug level.

 ## 3. What doesn't work:

 Swagger docs don't work.
 I will be investigating why over the next day or two.
 I built it using an interface specified in the `OpenApi.yaml` file which defined the API.
 It worked when I first generated it, but it stopped working somewhere in the development process, and I haven't figured out why.
 I thought it was due to security, but I disabled security and it still didn't work.
 However, you can still see the swagger docs.
 The docs folder has a separate project that will generate the swagger documentation that the project was first generated from.
+(This is not a separate module of the main maven module.
+It's just a folder with an entirely separate maven project that's just the generated code.)

 -- Miguel Muñoz